2018 Honda CR-V

 Trim Level Breakdown

-The CR-V is available in LX, EX and EX-L models.
+The CR-V is available in four trim levels: LX, EX, EX-L and Touring.

 The CR-V plays in the extremely crowded compact SUV segment against rivals like the powerful Toyota RAV4, the fuel-efficient Chevrolet Equinox and the popular Ford Escape.
 Potential CR-V buyers should also cross-shop the Nissan Rogue and the Subaru Forester.